ece362-purdue/proton-labs/lab0-intro/README.md

 - `Step into` - this will run the next line of code, and step into any functions.
 - `Step out` - this will run the rest of the current function and stop at the next line of the calling function.
 - `Restart` - this will restart your program from the beginning, similar to `Reset device`.
-- `Stop` - this will stop your program and disconnect the debugger, at which your Pico 2 will remain halted.
+- `Stop` - this will stop your program and disconnect the debugger, at which your Proton will remain halted.

 > [!IMPORTANT]
 > Show your TA your working serial connection and debug mode.
-Show that you can step over the `printf` lines and the LED output value change lines, and that you can see the Pico 2 LED turn on you step over the `gpio_put(25, 1)` line.  **Do not proceed until you have shown a TA your working debugger.**  Commit all your changes and push it to your repository now.
+Show that you can step over the `printf` lines and the LED output value change lines, and that you can see the Proton LED turn on you step over the `gpio_put(25, 1)` line.  **Do not proceed until you have shown a TA your working debugger.**  Commit all your changes and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

 ## Step 7: Run a command shell